CloudSlang/cs-content/README.md

 Prerequisites:  Python 2.7 and pip.

-You can download Python (version 2.7) from [here] (https://www.python.org/).
+You can download Python (version 2.7) from [here](https://www.python.org/).
 Python 2.7.9 and later include pip by default.
-If you already have Python but don't have pip, see the pip [documentation] (https://pip.pypa.io/en/latest/installing.html) for installation instructions.
+If you already have Python but don't have pip, see the pip [documentation](https://pip.pypa.io/en/latest/installing.html) for installation instructions.

 1. Edit the **requirements.txt** file in the **python-lib** folder, which is found at the same level as the **bin** folder that contains the CLI executable.